Two baobabs standing as sentinels on either side

 Raising awareness about the botanical garden

-We have constantly tried to raise public awareness about the botanical garden through publication of brochures, participation in seminars and public events and through educational activities such as nature trails and audio-visual programmes conducted for students and lay people.
+Over the years we have raised public awareness about the botanical garden through publication of brochures, participation in seminars and public events and through educational activities such as nature trails and audio-visual programmes conducted for students and lay people.
 We have facilitated a slew of improvements and enhancements to the heritage and botanical garden aspects of the facility by affixing name plates on each tree (over 4,000), establishing a butterfly garden, designing information plaques on the historical, botanical, heritage and cultural aspects of the botanical garden.
+For details please go to links under menu "Our Initiatives".

 Rani Bagh 150 Years published